-Whether you’re trying to keep your blood sugar in check or just want to keep things more balanced this year, read on for some of our tips for celebrating spring without the sugar crash.
+Whether you’re trying to keep your blood sugar in check or just want to keep things more balanced this year, here are our tips for celebrating spring without the sugar crash.

-Instead of filling plastic eggs, embrace decorating your own hard-boiled eggs!
+Instead of filling plastic eggs with candy, embrace decorating your own hard-boiled eggs!
 You can use store-bought dyes or make your own natural dyes from foods.
-If the eggs are kept refrigerated after dyeing, you can even include them in your balanced meal or snack!
+If the eggs are kept refrigerated after dyeing, you can even include them in your balanced meal or snack.

-Spring is a great time to think about flowers!
-Bouquets are a lovely and thoughtful gift that you can tailor to anyone.
+Spring is a great time to think about flowers.
+Bouquets are a thoughtful gift that won’t add to your loved ones’ candy drawer.
 If you’re not sure what flowers are in season, check out this guide on what’s typically available.
 You can also gift live plants if they have a nice garden or potted herb plants if flowers aren’t up their alley.
 Kids can also get in on the fun and decorate some spring themed pots!

 Hot cross buns are sweet rolls that are typically eaten on Good Friday and Easter.
 If Easter wouldn’t be the same without a hot cross bun, include them in a balanced meal as your starchy carbs on your Brook Healthy Plate.
 Here’s a great recipe to make sure your own version with more whole grains and a little less sugar.

-Still looking for something a little sweet?
+Still looking for something sweet?
 Fresh fruit is starting to make an appearance again, so take advantage and use it to make a yummy dessert!
 Strawberries and rhubarb are a classic combo and the fruit really shines in these strawberry rhubarb crumble bars.
-Carrots aren’t a fruit, but carrot cake is always a crowd favorite!
+Don’t let fruit have all the fun – veggies can make great desserts, too.
+This carrot cake is sure to be a crowd favorite!

-on April 19, 2019.
-Kelsea is a Registered Dietitian with her Master's degree in Nutrition from Bastyr University in Kenmore, WA, and is one of our Brook Experts.
+on March 27, 2023.
+Kelsea is a Registered Dietitian with her Master's degree in Nutrition from Bastyr University in Kenmore, WA.